paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-007-national-institute-of-standards-and-technology.md

   (A) *In general* — At a minimum, the MEP Advisory Board shall transmit an annual report to the Secretary for transmittal to Congress not later than 30 days after the submission to Congress of the President’s annual budget under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim).

-  (B) *Contents* — The report shall address the status of the Program and describe the relevant sections of the programmatic planning document and updates thereto transmitted to Congress by the Director under subsections (c) and (d) of section 278i 33 See References in Text note below. of this title.
+  (B) *Contents* — The report shall address the status of the Program and describe the relevant sections of the programmatic planning document and updates thereto transmitted to Congress by the Director under subsections (c) and (d) of section 278i 44 See References in Text note below. of this title.

 **(n) Small manufacturers**

 (1) **Evaluation of obstacles** — As part of the Program, the Director shall—

-  (A) identify obstacles that prevent small manufacturers from effectively competing in the global market;
+  (A) identify obstacles that prevent United States-based small manufacturers from effectively competing in the global market;

   (B) implement a comprehensive plan to train the Centers to address the obstacles identified in paragraph (2); and